Elaine Lake

 Elaine Lake is a lake in the Canadian province of Saskatchewan.
-It is located north of Prince Albert National Park in the Thunder Hills of the Northern Saskatchewan Administration District.
+It is north of Prince Albert National Park in the Thunder Hills of the Northern Saskatchewan Administration District.

 Elaine Lake is in the Churchill River drainage basin.
-The lake's outflow is at the southern end and it heads west a short distance into Pease Lake.
+The lake's outflow is at the southern end where it heads west a short distance and flows into the east end of Pease Lake.
 Pease Lake connects to Buhl Lake, the source of Buhl Creek.
 Buhl Creek is a tributary of the Smoothstone River, which is a tributary of the Churchill River.

 Along the northern shore is Elaine Lake Outfitting.

 Elaine Lake Recreation Site

 Elaine Lake Recreation Site (54.4302°N 106.3536°W) is a small wilderness campground on the southern shore with no services and a game preserve called Elaine Lake Road Corridor Game Preserve adjacent to it.
+Access is from Highway 916.